bradgreen3/Moon/about/index.md

 My true passion was discovered while taking an elective introductory web development course in college.
-Even though the requirements of a master's degree and teaching fellowship occupied a great deal of time, I could not stop tinkering with and perfecting the assignments for the web development course.
+Even though the requirements of a master's degree and teaching fellowship occupied a great deal of time, I could not stop tinkering with and perfecting assignments for the web development course.
-I took another class and did more self study, and it wasn't long before I decided I wanted to pursue a career as a software developer.
+After taking another class and doing a lot of self studying, it wasn't long before I knew I wanted to pursue a career as a software developer.

-After completing my master's degree, I was accepted to Turing School of Software and Development, a seven-month code school based in Denver, Colorado.
+After completing my master's degree, I was accepted to Turing School of Software and Design, a seven-month code school based in Denver, Colorado.
 At Turing, I spent 60-80+ hours per week learning the fundamentals of object-oriented programming with Ruby, building web applications and providing/consuming APIs with Ruby on Rails, and gaining exposure to agile project management, Javascript